 Deworming them too frequently won’t get rid of all of the worms.
 What it will do is result in the remaining worms becoming resistant to the deworming medications.
 Many people choose to rotate the type of medicine used to deworm their chickens.
-This means that the worms encounter a different medication every time, so they’re more likely to be affected.
+It means the worms encounter a different medication every time, making them more likely to be affected.

 Natural Chicken Dewormers

-Some flock owners believe that commercially available chicken dewormers are harmful to their chickens.
+Some flock owners believe that commercially available chicken dewormers can be harmful to their flocks.
 They prefer to use more natural methods, such as herbs and diatomaceous earth.
 While such methods may have some benefits for chickens, the evidence is limited.
-There is no scientific proof that worming chickens with such natural methods are effective.
+No scientific proof shows that deworming chickens with such natural methods is effective.

 Some people advocate the use of tobacco as a chicken dewormer.
-The evidence is against this, as it will kill worms but is also likely to harm the chickens.
+The evidence is against this, as it will kill worms but will also likely harm the chickens.
 Tobacco is far too harsh for chickens to consume safely.

 How to Deworm Chicken

 It can result in them not being dewormed effectively, if at all.
 Small doses can also lead to resistant worms that will no longer be able to be killed by chicken dewormer.

-The other part of administering a chicken dewormer to your flock is to make sure they have it available to them for long enough.
-It’s not going to be enough to put out some chicken dewormer for a day or two.
+The other part of administering a chicken dewormer to your flock is to ensure they have it available for long enough.
+Putting some chicken dewormer out for a day or two won’t be enough.